DreamPurchaseZnz/Python-Module/Class_summarize.md

 ## Random Remarks

+### The same name
-1. Data attributes override method attributes with the same name
+Data attributes override method attributes with the same name

+### Function definition
 2. Any function object that is a class attribute defines a method for instances of that class. <br>
 It is not necessary that the function definition is textually enclosed in the class definition:<br>
 assigning a function object to a local variable in the class is also ok.
 For example: